dougcass/lrthw_exercises/intro/Readme.md

 We need to train our hands, brain and mind in how to read, write and see code.
-Creating muscle memory through repetitive typing is essentisl to the learning process and using copy and paste as a shortcut defeats the purpose of the learning process.
+Creating muscle memory through repetitive typing is essential to the learning process and using copy and paste as a shortcut defeats the purpose of the learning process.

 > Why is Practice and Persistence important?